Thinking of going grey all over? Here's the expert guide.

 So much of the beauty industry is centred on applying creams and dyes to conceal your age and no doubt, finding the first grey can bring your immortality into full focus.
 But today, grey hair has never been so glamorous.
-Thanks to women like street style superstar and British Vogue deputy editor Sarah Harris, pictured above, Helen Mirren and models like Maye Musk and Carmen Dell’Orefice, civilians and celebrities alike, from Cara Delevingne to Rihanna who have yet to sprout icy streaks are developing a taste for faking silver strands.
+Thanks to women like street style superstar and British Vogue deputy editor Sarah Harris, Andie MacDowell (pictured above), Helen Mirren and models like Maye Musk and Carmen Dell’Orefice.
+Even celebrities like Cara Delevingne and Rihanna, who have yet to sprout icy streaks, have developed a taste for faking silver strands.

-That being said, should you have decided to join the greyvolution and embrace your true grey, you’d be forgiven for thinking that was the case – a quick Internet search on maintaining your best natural grey brings you to websites like Viva 70! or Grandparents: It’s Great To Be Grand.
+Grey no longer means old, but should you have decided to join the greyvolution and embrace your true grey, you’d be forgiven for thinking that was the case – a quick internet search on maintaining your best natural grey brings you to websites like Viva 70! or Grandparents: It’s Great To Be Grand.
 However, stylist Linda Rodin’s greys began at 35, Sarah Harris had grey hair at 16.

 “It’s actually quite common for grey hair to start in mid-twenties,” says hairstylist Niamh O’Connor, also our Best Hair Colourist at the IMAGE Business of Beauty Awards 2018.
 “There is absolutely no reason why some people go grey so young.
 More than likely it’s hereditary.
 As we get older, the pigment cells start to fade in our hair follicles and as it leaves the hair follicle, the hair becomes translucent or transparent giving it a silver grey or white appearance.”